MicrosoftDocs/power-automate-docs/articles/desktop-flows/create-desktop.md

 ## Known issues and solutions

-- Screenshots are currently lost after saving.
-We are working on a fix.

-- You may want to add a [**Close** action](edit-desktop.md#add-a-manual-action) at the end of your UI flow because UI flows launches a new instance of the applications with each test or run.
+- You may want to add a [**Close** action](edit-desktop.md#add-a-manual-action) at the end of your desktop flow because desktop flows launches a new instance of the applications with each test or run.

 - Select **...** > **Delete** on the recorded actions card to remove any unnecessary/duplicate actions.

 - Right clicks may not play back correctly.
-In such case, while recording, click left to focus UI flows on the target user interface element, and then right click.
+In such case, while recording, click left to focus desktop flows on the target user interface element, and then right click.

-- If UI flows no longer records or plays back Windows applications after installing a new version, confirm you have the [latest version](https://go.microsoft.com/fwlink/?linkid=2102613&clcid=0x409).
+- If desktop flows no longer records or plays back Windows applications after installing a new version, confirm you have the [latest version](https://go.microsoft.com/fwlink/?linkid=2102613&clcid=0x409).

 ### Unsupported application types